slingr-stack/slingr-docs/content/en/docs/getting-started/first-steps/task-mananger/firststeps.md

 toc: true
 ---

-Hi, welcome to the builder, here we are going to build the app.
-As you can see on the left, there is a tree with multiple items, which we are going to call nodes.
-Let's start building something great.
+Hello, welcome to the builder!
+Here, we will be creating an app.
+On the left-hand side, you can see a tree with several nodes.
+Let's begin building something amazing!

 ![Alt Text](/images/vendor/task-mananger/first-steps/task_manager_builder_node.png)

-First, let's create a new Entity:
+To create a new entity, follow these steps:

-1. Right-click on the node `Model > Entities`, a dropdown menu will be shown, click `New Entity`.
+1. Right-click on the "Model" node and select "Entities" from the dropdown menu.
+Then, click on "New Entity".
-2. Fill in the form with:
+2. Fill out the form with the following details:
-  - `Label`: Tasks
+   - Label: Tasks
-  - `Name`: tasks
+   - Name: tasks
-  - `Type`: Data
+   - Type: Data
-3. Let's add a simple field, fill the label with `Title` and the name with `title`, the type should be `text`, and the multiplicity `one`.
-Click on add.
+3. Add a new field by filling out the following details:
+   - Label: Title
+   - Name: title
+   - Type: Text
+   - Multiplicity: One
+   - Click on "Add".
-4. Finally, let's set the record label.
-The record label is calculated for every record and it is something that will identify your record.
-It doesn’t need to be unique but should be human-friendly.
-Leave the option in `Field` and in the dropdown select `Title`.
+4. Finally, set the record label.
+This label will be used to identify each record, so make sure it is easy to understand.
+Leave the option as "Field" and select "Title" from the dropdown menu.

-The form should look something like this.
-If so click on `Create`.
+If everything is correct, the form should look similar to the image provided.
+Click on "Create" to finish the process.

 ![Alt Text](/images/vendor/task-mananger/first-steps/task_manager_creating_entity.png)

-Great!.
-Now that we have finished creating the entity, let's create some more fields.
-Right-click on the node `Model > Entities > Tasks > Fields`, and click `New Field`.
+Great!
+Now, let's create some additional fields for the entity.
+To do this, please right-click on the node Model > Entities > Tasks > Fields, and select New Field.

-For every field, you will need to complete the form with some basic information: label, name, type, and multiplicity.
+For each field, you will need to fill out the form with some basic information, including a label, name, type, and multiplicity.
-Create the following fields with these settings:

 <table class="table">
     <thead>